eignatov/piunifi/README.md

 `sudo bash -c "$(wget -O- https://raw.githubusercontent.com/piscripts/piunifi/master/piunifi-setup.sh)"`

 ## Known issues

-You will need to ignore the SSL certificate error when accessing UniFi controller web interface for the controller.
-The controller will function fine, however if you want to access securely from an external network you can install a valid SSL certificate there are a number of existing articles and Youtube videos on how to do this try google "unifi controller ssl certificate".
+You will need to ignore the browser SSL certificate error when accessing UniFi controller web interface.
+On a private/internal network this should not be a significant issue and will function fine (some browsers will allow you to add the address as an exception).
+If you want to access the controller securely from an external/public network, you should install a valid SSL certificate.
+There are a number of existing articles and Youtube videos on how to do this try searching "unifi controller ssl certificate".

+## Troubleshooting

+Give the unifi service a few minutes to start upon reboot.
+The web interface is accessed on port 8443 and you must use https not http (Example: https://IPADDRESSOFPI:8443)

+If you still cannot access the web interface try checking the status of the service with the following command:
+`sudo systemctl status unifi`

+If should read `Starting unifi...` and eventually `Started unifi.`
+Otherwise check for errors in the status output.